 Scripture like Isaiah 43:1-3 serve to remind me that my imperfection doesn’t limit him.
 As Sorge says,

 “Confidence says, ‘I know He’s working on my behalf for good.”’

-And I can know this because He has done it before in my life and in the lives of countless others, and because Scripture assures me that’s who He is.
-That’s His character.
+I can know this because he has done it before in my life and in the lives of countless others, and because the Bible assures me that’s who he is.
+That’s his character.

 Confidence through Struggle

 Let’s go back to the “fire” and “rivers” in Isaiah 43:1-3 for a minute and apply how understanding and knowing God leads to automatic confidence in Him to work in my — and your — life for good today.